sbw70/verification-constraints/nuvl-core/AI_ASSIST.md

 ---

-## AI/ML AGENT CONSTRAINTS — VERIFICATION-CONSTRAINTS REPO
+# AI/ML AGENT CONSTRAINTS — NUVL CORE

 COPYRIGHT 2026 SETH BRIAN WELLS.
 ALL RIGHTS RESERVED.

-READ THIS ENTIRE DOCUMENT BEFORE WRITING, MODIFYING, DEBUGGING, OR REPAIRING ANY CODE IN THIS REPOSITORY.
+READ THIS ENTIRE DOCUMENT BEFORE WRITING, MODIFYING, DEBUGGING, OR REPAIRING ANY CODE IN THIS DIRECTORY.

 DO NOT SKIP SECTIONS.